Ameya-2003/Sys-Scan/README.md

 ## **Prerequisites** !

-(Things to have before starting the projects)
+### Things to have before starting the projects

--   AWS Account.
+🔹  AWS Account.

--   Programmatic access and AWS configured with CLI.
+🔹  Programmatic access and AWS configured with CLI.

--   Python3 Installed.
+🔹  Python3 Installed.

--   Docker and Kubectl installed.
+🔹  Docker and Kubectl installed.

--   Code editor (Vscode)
+🔹  Code editor (Vscode)

 # ✨Let’s Start the Project ✨